dennisfurrer/dennisfurrer/README.md

   <img alt="dfurrer.com/tools - an infinite canvas of 66 tools, with globe.li and pro at the centre" src="assets/tools.webp?v=2" width="100%">
 </a>

-### pro - prompt to deployed URL
+### pro - prompt to product

-One pass, no approval gates, no manual deploy step, no auth prompt halfway through.
-It mindmaps the problem in **think**, breaks that into a maximally-concurrent schedule in **plan**, produces a component library in **design**, exports it into **code** as a Storybook with tests, builds the app there, proves it with Playwright, screenshots and logical assertions, ships it to Cloudflare, and hands back the URL.
-You can watch it work and interrupt at any point.
-You don't have to.

-The other half is that you can ignore all of that and use it as six tuned office tools.
-File compatibility runs both ways, so it is an addition rather than a migration.
+Two value propositions.
+(1) You share your idea, via a single prompt, and within minutes receive a notification with the URL at which the finished solution is deployed.
+No approval gates, no manual deploy step, no auth prompt halfway through.
+(2) Augment your workflow and team with the professional product tooling provided here.
+Mindmaps, targeted & structured research, ux design, software development, interactive testing, live collaboration with people and/or agents.
+Taste becomes the differentiator.
+The tools offer backwards and forwards compatibility with industry standard solutions including Miro, Figma, VS Code, JIRA, and more.

 | | replaces | reads / writes |
 |:--|:--|:--|